iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

 # Explore ML Experiments

-The projects dashboard in Iterative Studio contains all the projects you created by connecting to Git repositories.
-To explore all ML experiments in a project, visualize and compare them, and run new experiments, open the project by clicking the project name (in this case, `example-get-started`).
+The projects dashboard in Iterative Studio contains all your projects.
+Open a project by clicking on its name (in this case, `example-get-started`).
 An experiments table for the project will be generated as shown below.
 This includes metrics, hyperparameters, and information about datasets and models.

 ![](https://static.iterative.ai/img/studio/view_components.png)

-## Components of a project

-The major components of the project experimentation table are:
+The major components of a project table are:

 - [Git history and live experiments](#git-history-and-live-metrics) that show you the complete experimentation history as well as live metrics of running